-How to write my Project Marketing Tips document
+Writing the Project Marketing Tips document

 Building a web site is not a marketing plan.
 It is only one resource that should be woven into the entire fabric of the business.
 Marketing starts after a site is completed and can be extremely time consuming and costly.

 Your clients should be made aware at the start that simply creating their site will not generate lots of traffic and will not cause them to be immediately listed in all of the search engines, etc. To avoid client problems you should set their expectations realistically and if marketing services are to be rendered it should be separate from the cost of the site creation.
 Listed are a number of marketing tactics you can suggest and/or offer to your clients.

 This document is intended for internal use as a checklist of marketing tips and tactics.
 It should not be included as-is into a proposal.
 If you are to be offering any of these as a service they should be individually included in the cost of the site and listed in the proposal and contract(s).
 Create marketing plan tying together on-line and real world material.

 Study additional Internet marketing courses (See Appendix of Resources).
 Put company URL on absolutely everything.
 Answering machine/voice mail.

 Front door of business.
 Business cards.
 Mini CD-ROM interactive business cards.
 Letterhead and envelopes.

 Invoices and packing slips.
 Coffee mugs, pens and other giveaways.
 Brochures, flyers and posters.
 Ads – Yellow Pages, Classifieds, Magazines, Radio, TV, Newspaper, etc.

 Vehicles.
 All documents.
 Clothing (hats/shirts).

 Portfolios.
 Contact other sites and offer link trades (tell them what’s in it for them and give them a reason to help each other).
 Give incentive for others to link to you.

 Consider registering a new DBA of the domain name.
 Participate in related newsgroups (become a resident expert).
 Manuals and books.
 Create an on-line newsletter (use Mailloop, AWeber or VarPro to send personalized bulk mailings to your opt-in list).

 Send automated press releases using a press release service.
 See the various Internet marketing courses like Declan Dunn’s, Michael Campbell’s and IMC for in depth information on writing press releases.
 Do not send unsolicited e-mail (i.e. SPAM or UCE).
 Only send e-mail to people who expressly give you permission, give them an easy way to unsubscribe and a way to contact you directly including a real return e-mail address.